-- Specific populations: Ageing, spinal cord injury, children, pregnancy, obesity, strength and conditioning in endurance athletes, motor-sport testing and prescription, elite endurance athletes
+- Specific populations: Aging, spinal cord injury, children, pregnancy, obesity, strength and conditioning in endurance athletes, motor-sport testing and prescription, elite endurance athletes.

 Physiological measurement experience

-- Chamberlin, C, & Swain, I D (2002).
+- Chamberlin, C, and Swain, I D (2002).
 Investigation into the pressure relieving capacity of a programmable air cell mattress.
-3rd Bournemouth University Academic Biomedical Engineering Research Group meeting, (ISBN 1-85899-178-1), pp. xx, Bournemouth, UK.
+3rd Bournemouth University Academic Biomedical Engineering Research Group meeting, (ISBN 1-85899-178-1), Bournemouth, UK.

 - Chamberlin, C, (2003).
 Skin blood flow responses to variations in the cycle time and pressure characteristics of alternating pressure mattress overlays.
 4th Bournemouth University Academic Biomedical Engineering Research Group meeting, (ISBN 1-85899-1730), pp. 28-30, Salisbury.